RivailleZzz/Texture-Synthesis-Using-A-Sliced-Wassersterin-Loss/README.md

 - Texture with tags.ipynb

 For the three main sections of the reproducibility experiments, the images used in my experiments and some additional textures can be found in /AdditionalTextures and /Styletransfer.
-Spatial Tags are found in /SpatialTags.
+Spatial Tags can be found in /SpatialTags.

 <Br/>